Working with the AI Consultant

 - "I think we're missing the emotional dimension here.
 Can we add questions about how users feel during this process?"

-- "This target audience is too broad.
+- "This target participant description is too broad.
 Let's narrow it to people who signed up in the last 6 months."

 Direct feedback leads to better results.
 The Consultant adapts quickly when you tell it exactly what to change.